dh-netsec-lab/dh-netsec-lab.github.io/cybersecurity/Enterprise-Cybersecurity-Lab/detection-engineering/module_1-east-west-network-baseline/README.md

 ### 3️⃣ tcpdump — ICMP Ground Truth (Pending Replacement)
 `tcpdump` is used to validate that ICMP traffic is occurring as expected at the packet level.

+⚠️ **Note:**
+The current capture shows *unreachable responses* and will be **replaced** with a successful ICMP echo request / reply example to accurately represent baseline-normal behavior.

 ![tcpdump ICMP Capture](./screenshots/tcpdump-icmp-capture-01.png)

 ---